pdb_extract

 For 3DEM output, what is the difference between metadata-only file and map-only-metadata file?

-Why wasn't the metadata I input in the template incorporated?
+Why wasn't the metadata I input in the metadata file incorporated?

 There are a few possibilities.
-If you edited the template beyond the mmCIF editor, the template file may not comply with mmCIF format.
-Try re-upload the file into the mmCIF editor by clicking the upper left gear icon and choose "Open mmCIF File".
-If you can still read all data fields, then your template format is OK, or else please review your edit.
+If you edited the metadata file outside of the mmCIF editor, the metadata file may not comply with mmCIF format.
+Try loading the file back into the Step 1 editor via the Local Metadata File button.
+If you can still read all data fields, the metadata file format is OK; otherwise please review your edits.

-If a same data field has different data between the uploaded model coordinates and the template file, the value in the model coordinates file will take higher prority, and the value in the template will be ignored.
+If the same data field has different values in the uploaded model coordinates file and in the metadata file, the value in the model coordinates file takes higher priority, and the value in the metadata file will be ignored.

 © wwPDB